CHI@Edge

 How do I run a GPU workload on the Jetsons/Xaviers ?

-Example usage to run pytorch:
+Example usage to run PyTorch:

 my_container = container.create_container(